 In the end, my takeaway for you is this: If you have the money and time to travel to an extremely epic location, do it!
 Any photographer would obviously love to take iconic photos in the Salt Flats of Utah or the turquoise waters of Puerto Rico.
 And yes, I would love to take your photos at somewhere grand like Lover's Leap State Park to get some more wide angle shots if you're okay with the fees!

 But understandably, not everyone can afford that, or maybe it's not convenient for you with a young child.
 Which is why what I want you to see, my dear New Englanders, is that you're not restricted to the infamous Kent Falls park as your only worthy venue.
 Sometimes the locations around our own neighborhoods that we deem as "ordinary" can be turned into the extraordinary with our photographer.

 All of the photos in my albums can attest to this.
 I've photographed in locations like Edgerton Park, East Rock State Park, Lake Wintergreen, and College Woods in New Haven, as well as Elizabeth Park Conservancy and Wickham Park in Hartford.
 As far as beaches, I've worked with clients at Lighthouse Point Park in East Haven, Savin Rock in West Haven, Silver Sands Beach in Milford, and even shot a small wedding at Walnut Beach, also in Milford.

 And my biggest venue of them all?
 Backyards!
 Would you believe that a large percentage of my galleries takes place on my clients' own properties?
-In the end, sometimes all you really need to get those Pinterest-ready photos is your neighbor's field, some matching sweaters, and a nice crisp sunset!
+I love photographing on top of grand mountains overlooking dramatic valleys when my clients are up for it.
+But in the end, sometimes all you really need to get those Pinterest-ready photos is your neighbor's field, some matching sweaters, and a nice crisp sunset!